yshavit/effesvm_j/notes/bytecode.md

 A special case of a function declaration is for the module function `main`.
 The `main` function must have the following declaration:

-    FUNC : main 0 1 0 <nLocal>
+    FUNC : main 1 1 0 <nLocal>

 This will serve as the entry point for the `.efct`'s execution.
 Instance functions may also be named `main`, and these have no relation to the module function `main`.
-The module function `main`'s return variable should be an Integer representing the program's exit code.
+The argument to the module function `main` is an Array representing the program's arguments.
+The return return variable is an Integer representing the program's exit code.

 The execution stack
 ========================================================================================